AlejandroEndo/lyrics_search_app/README.md

 2. History: a screen listing the previously retrieved songs.
 The user must be able to tap on any song to see its lyrics on a new screen.

+## Run

+- Connect your phone with usb cable
+- with flutter previously installed on your computer, navigate to the folder where the project is.
+- Type the command flutter run.